codefresh-io/docs.codefresh.io/_docs/new-helm/install-helm-chart-using-codefresh-pipeline.md

 toc: true
 ---

-You can always use the `helm` command line in a freestyle step, like any other command line tool, but for Helm, You might want to check out out helm deployment step.
+You can always use the `helm` command line in a freestyle step, like any other command line tool, but for better integration with Codefresh, you might want to check out out helm deployment step.

 ## Usage